 8.3.5 Bearer Context Release Request (gNB-CU-UP initiated)

-Editor’s note: Further description of this procedure is FFS.

 8.3.5.1 General

 The purpose of the Bearer Context Release Request procedure is to allow the gNB-CU-UP to request the gNB-CU-CP to release an UE-associated logical E1 connection.
 The procedure uses UE-associated signalling.